alphamarket/zinux/README.md

 ```

+Loading Models
+---
+When creating models' instances the <i>zinux</i>'s autoloader will load models.<br />
+No need for `require` for models!

 Loading Helpers
 ---
 Helper can load at `Anywhere` if demanded helper is a class file just create object of that class the <i>zinux</i>'s autoloader do the rest! but if they are function files they should load via